natalieagus/50033/docs/04-children/coroutines.md

 ## C#: Coroutines

-A coroutine lets us to spread tasks across several **frames**.
+A coroutine lets us spread tasks across several **frames**.
 It pauses execution and return control to Unity, and then continue where it left off on the following <span className="orange-bold">frame</span>.
 A normal function like `Update()` cannot do this and must run into completion before returning control to Unity.

 Coroutines are very <span className="orange-bold">resource efficient</span> so it's okay to use them for your projects.